kurt-krueckeberg/d-docs/notes/on_iterators.md

 ### Double-Ended Ranges

-The next step of range specialization is to define double-ended ranges, characterized by two extra methods, 'back()` and `popBack()`, corresponding to front and popFront for forward iteration:
+The next step of range specialization is to define double-ended ranges, characterized by two extra methods, `back()` and `popBack()`, corresponding to front and popFront for forward iteration:

 ```d
 interface DoubleEndedRange : ForwardRange {